acmdas/das_fieldstones/morefieldstones2018.md

 ## Authoritative
 Mon, 19 Mar 2018

 Christianity has projected Jesus as the long-suffering, meek, and gentle "lamb of God."
-The Gospels present another picture: Gentle and compassionate, yes, but the Jesus of these pages is predominantly strong, candid, and above all <em>authoritative</em>.
+The Gospels present another picture: Gentle and compassionate, yes, but the Jesus of these pages is predominantly strong, candid, and above all *authoritative*.
 As Harold points out:

-<blockquote>At the time, people did not marvel so much at what Jesus said in the Sermon on the Mount as at the <em>authority</em> with which He spoke:
+<blockquote>At the time, people did not marvel so much at what Jesus said in the Sermon on the Mount as at the *authority* with which He spoke:

 <blockquote>"...the people were astonished at his doctrine; for he taught them as one having authority, and not as the scribes."</blockquote>
 Today, "scribes" have rewritten these words.
-In <em>The New English Bible</em>, read the translation thirteen scholars offer to men whose souls are starved, and scared, and scarred&mdash;it is a timid bit:
+In *The New English Bible*, read the translation thirteen scholars offer to men whose souls are starved, and scared, and scarred&mdash;it is a timid bit:

 <blockquote>". . . he taught with a note of authority."</blockquote>
 The translators write in the tenor of their age&mdash;a "note" of faith in anything, a "note" of authority in anything, is all that is left.
 But because of this, the twentieth century is a time pregnant with the possibility of grasping truth, for now man must seek the authority within himself.</blockquote>